Murusade: Geledi Sultanate

-Early Modern Period
+Early modern period

 Battles against the Portuguese

-The Murusade, as one of the principal clans of the Banadir coast, engaged in conflicts with the Portuguese empire, who aimed to dominate trade routes along the east African coast and the Red Sea.
-Mentions of the clan group can be found in Portuguese references dating back to the 16th century.
+The Murusade, as one of the principal clans of the Banadir coast, engaged in conflicts with the Portuguese empire, which aimed to dominate trade routes along the east African coast and the Red Sea.
+Mentions of the clan group are found in Portuguese references dating back to the 16th century.

-At the time, the Murusade resided near Barawa, Sindassi, Torre, and Barawe, and aligned themselves with the Ajuran coalition in resistance against the Portuguese forces.
+At the time, the Murusade resided near Barawa, Sindassi, Torre, and Barawe, and aligned themselves with the Ajuran to resist the Portuguese forces.

-The Murusade are also noted to have participated attacks against the city of Barawa during this time."Historically, the case of Brava is closer to that of Merka, where the Zanzibarite Arabs of the city formed an alliance with the Tunni, a Digil clan, to repel the assaults of the Hawiye communities in the hinterland, the Abgal, the Murosade and the Wadan.
+The Murusade are also noted to have participated in attacks against the city of Barawa during this time."Historically, the case of Brava is closer to that of Merka, where the Zanzibarite Arabs of the city formed an alliance with the Tunni, a Digil clan, to repel the assaults of the Hawiye communities in the hinterland, the Abgal, the Murosade and the Wadan.
 Brava was the object of many of these battles and was successfully coveted by the Portuguese (in the 17th century), the Omanis (in the 17th century), the Egyptians (in 1875) and the Italians (in 1885), each one forming roots."